sydasif/python-book/docs/source/03_collection/06_set.md

 ## Set methods

-In set we cann't change a value.
-However, We can add, remove etc.
+In set, we can’t change a value.
+However, we can add, remove etc.

 ### Adding Items